Gokul1111-cmd/secure-document-vault/DEPLOYMENT.md

    - `RSA_PRIVATE_KEY` and `RSA_PUBLIC_KEY` (copy PEM contents with `\n` escapes)
    - `RATE_LIMIT_MAX`, `RATE_LIMIT_WINDOW` as needed

-   The backend accepts a comma-separated list in `CLIENT_ORIGIN`, so include every Vercel domain (production + previews).
+   The backend accepts comma-separated entries in `CLIENT_ORIGIN`, including wildcards (`https://*.vercel.app`).
+List your primary domain first (for email links) and add a wildcard to cover preview deployments.
 Render also injects `RENDER_EXTERNAL_URL`; you may add it to `CLIENT_ORIGIN` if the API needs to call itself via HTTPS links.

 5. **Database schema**: after provisioning secrets, run migrations using Render’s shell or a one-off job:
    ```bash